-Skip Hand Sanitizer And Harsh Soaps
+Skip Harsh Soaps And Hand Sanitizer

-Rule of thumb: "The best way to take care of hands and nails is to not dry them out," says Dr. Elizabeth Tanzi.
+Rule of thumb: "The best way to take care of hands and nails is to not dry them out," says Dr. Tanzi.
 This starts as soon as you wash your hands.
-Instead of using a harsh soap or hand sanitizer, use a surfactant-free wash, like this Method Gel Hand Soap, which is gentle and won't dry out skin, nails or cuticles.
+Instead of using a harsh soap or hand sanitizer, use a surfactant-free wash, like this Method Gel Hand Soap, which is gentle and won't dry out skin, nails, or cuticles.

 Invest In An Amazing Hand Cream